-Click to watch my process on Oregon Art Beat:
+Click to watch my interview on Oregon Art Beat:

 Oregon Art Beat, Ceramicist Babette Harvey, Oregon Public Broadcasting

-Oregon is my home where mountains and ocean are within an hour or two drive from my house.
+Oregon is my home where mountains and ocean are within an hour drive from my house.
 It's not by coincidence that I live in a place surrounded by nature.
 The underlying narrative throughout my work is an exploration of the natural world, humanity, and environmental issues.
 Each sculpture reflects these subjects by combining nature imagery with human centered objects.
-Animals with planets and books on their head or women dancing on bears are a way of keeping optimism alive while addressing issues that I deeply care about.
+Animals on books with planets on their head or women dancing on bears are a way of keeping optimism & humor alive while addressing issues that I deeply care about.

-China paints are colorful over-glazes which are traditionally painted onto an already glazed porcelain piece.
+China paints are colorful over-glazes which are traditionally painted on the glazed surface of porcelain ceramic ware.
 I use the china paints a little differently.
-I do not paint on a glazed surface, I paint on the non glazed but fully fired surface of my clay body.
+I paint on the unglazed but fully fired surface of my clay body, meaning that I fire my work to the the clay body's mature temperature before I put the china paints on.
+The china paints are also kiln fired at a very low temperature to fuse them into the surface of the clay body.
 I do this because I am looking for a matt or satin finished surface that looks similar to water color.
 China paints are semi transparent and take on the look of whatever surface they are painted on.
-My clay body being similar to porcelain has a slight sheen to it when fully fired and the china paints contain just enough silica to fuse onto the surface of the clay in the last low temperature firings.
-I also enjoy using china paints because their transparent nature allows the detail of the black staining (done at the bisque stage) to show through their beautiful colors.
+My clay body being similar to porcelain has a slight sheen to it when fully fired and the china paints contain just enough silica to fuse onto the surface of the clay in the last low temperature firing.
+I also enjoy using china paints because their transparent nature allows the detail of the black staining, done at the bisque stage to show through their beautiful colors.